baxrob/patr/README.md

     * Google Chrome, version 16 and above
     * Chromium, and probably some of [these other WebKit browsers](http://en.wikipedia.org/wiki/List_of_web_browsers#WebKit-based)
     * Safari 6
-* Firefox: With version 4 and above, you should get audio playback, via mozFlashAudioContext.js which wraps the [Audio Data API](https://wiki.mozilla.org/Audio_Data_API), but audio synchronizes with UI state /very/ poorly.
+* Firefox: Firefox nightly builds now support AudioContext.
+With version 4 and above, you should get audio playback via mozFlashAudioContext.js which wraps the deprecated [Audio Data API](https://wiki.mozilla.org/Audio_Data_API), but audio synchronizes with UI state /very/ poorly.
 * Other: The mozFlashAudioContext.js wrapper falls back to a flash audio engine, based on [dynamicaudio.js] - audio/UI sync is even worse than Firefox.